joomla/Manual/versioned_docs/version-5.1/building-extensions/modules/module-development-tutorial/step1-basic-module.md

     public function register(Container $container): void
     {
         $container->registerServiceProvider(new ModuleDispatcherFactoryServiceProvider('\\My\\Module\\Hello'));
-        $container->registerServiceProvider(new HelperFactoryServiceProvider('\\My\\Module\\Hello\\Site\\Helper'));
         $container->registerServiceProvider(new ModuleServiceProvider());
     }
 };
 ```

 If you're new to Joomla development then this code probably looks very intimidating.
 If so, the best thing is just to accept it for now.
 It's just boilerplate code that is used to link the Joomla core code with our mod_hello extension.
-We'll explain it in a later step of the tutorial.
+We'll explain it in the [Dependency Injection](step8-dependency-injection.md) step of the tutorial.

 ### Dispatcher File